- Jurisdiction UK

 To ensure that the VPN functions properly, we checked it for IP leaks, DNS leaks, and WebRTC leaks on a PC running Windows 10.
 We tested the VPN on both IPv4 and IPv6 connections to ensure that the VPN is not suffering leaks on either.

+On the plus side, we discovered no IP leaks or WebRTC leaks on IPv4 or IPv6, which is great.
 Below you can see the DNS leaks we encountered while testing on an IPv6 connection:

 Although this VPN only suffers from DNS leaks, this is still a massive problem because it means that your ISP can track all your DNS requests and therefore knows exactly what websites you are visiting.

 Below you can see how it performed on IPv4 when we manually disabled IPv6: